FTLam11/fronk-tolks/README.md

 refactor test code.
 The catch is that we must be very selective about what we test and how we choose to do it.

+---

+# On test writing
-When writing tests, we must be able to quickly answer three questions:
+# We must be able to quickly answer three questions:

 1. **What is the purpose of this test?** It must provide some value, otherwise it shouldn't be exist.
 No need to waste time on things that provide